-In this post, I’m going to show you how I keep my prepper pantry inventory with a short 9-minute video.
-This is the food inventory system I use and by sharing it I hope to help you decide if it will work for you as well.
+In this post, I will show you how I keep my prepper pantry inventory with a short 9-minute video.
+This is the food inventory system I use, and by sharing it, I hope to help you decide if it will work for you.

 My Prepper Pantry Inventory System – In Plain Sight

-Keeping an up to date prepper pantry inventory has always been a challenge for me.
-I’ve tried several inventory apps as well as a notebook that I spent hours developing only to allow it to collect dust.
-Those prepper pantry inventory methods just weren’t doing it for me.
-I needed something much more simple and straight forward.
+Keeping an up-to-date prepper pantry inventory has always been a challenge for me.
+I’ve tried several inventory apps and a notebook that I spent hours developing, only to allow it to collect dust.
+Those prepper pantry inventory methods weren’t doing it for me.
+I needed something much more simple and straightforward.

 I’ve been using metal wire racks in our prepper pantry for years.
-Once I realized that with a little organization, I didn’t need a database or notebook to keep track.
-I just need to “see” what was missing.
+Once I realized that I didn’t need a database or notebook to keep track with a little organization.
+I needed to “see” what was missing.

 Enter my “In Plain Sight” or “In Plain View” inventory system.
 Now my prepper pantry inventory takes just seconds – once I do the groundwork, that is.

 By the way, if you’re interested in the Plastic Wire Shelf Label Holders(Affiliate link) I use, they work out great.
 I just cut 1-1/4″ strips off plain white 3″x5″ index cards for the label inserts, and we’re off to the races.

 The Prepper Pantry Inventory Groundwork